Functional Neuro-Anatomical Models of Human Attachment:

-The so far available data (mainly from adults) suggest that the organised attachment orientations / classifications of insecure-avoidant and insecure-anxious (as compared to secure) differentially influence affective evaluation and cognitive control mechanisms.
+The so far available data (mainly from adults and to a lesser degree from adolescents) suggest that the organised attachment orientations / classifications of insecure-avoidant and insecure-anxious (as compared to secure / autonomous) differentially associate with affective evaluation and cognitive control mechanisms.
 While both insecure attachment orientations appear to (at least partially) interfere with emotion (self-)regulation mechanisms as part of the cognitive control system (see also here), attachment avoidance and anxiety seem to have opposite effects on affective evaluation processes.
 Attachment avoidance may be mainly associated with a general blunting of affective evaluation processes, particularly in the case of positive social information (neurally represented in the approach module).
 In turn, attachment anxiety may be mainly linked to a general intensification of affective evaluation processes, especially in the case of negative social information (neurally represented in the aversion module).
 The above said, interesting additional and more complex interactions are starting to emerge.
 For a more comprehensive picture, please refer to Figure 3 in Long et al. (2020).

-As NAMA is only concerned with the three organised attachment orientations of security, avoidance and anxiety, we just submitted a first attempt to extend NAMA to attachment disorganisation and trauma (“A Functional Neuro-Anatomical Model of Disorganised Attachment – NAMDA“).
-More information on NAMDA will can be found in Section 4 below.
+As NAMA is only concerned with the three organised attachment orientations of security, avoidance and anxiety, we recently also suggested a first attempt to extend NAMA to attachment disorganisation and trauma (“A Functional Neuro-Anatomical Model of Disorganised Attachment – NAMDA“).
+More information on NAMDA can be found in Section 4 below.

 3. The Underlying Prototypical Attachment Pathways of NAMA